FrancoisGrondin/mvdrpf/README.md

 sed -n '900001,1000000p' <speech_shuffled_file> > <speech_test_file>
 ```

-For each list of speech files, the spectrogram features can be generated.
+For each list of speech files, the target and interference MVDR beamformed time-domain signals, along with the ideal time-domain signals (when no contamination by competing sources).
 For instance, to generate a set of 1000 samples from index 1 to 1000 for training, the following script can be used, where `<features_train_directory>` stands for the destination directory:

 ```
 python3 features.py --list <speech_train_file> --index_start 1 --index_stop 1000 --output <features_train_directory>